Website Design, Development, and Management

 What’s not free is the cost of your own time in trying to deal with all of that and run your business.

 Professionally-designed website costs vary depending on where you go for web design talent.
-We’re happy to point you to a third-party website cost estimator service.
+We’re happy to point you to a third-party article about website development costs.
 There’s also Chris Lema’s “How much should a website cost?” analysis.
 And, check out “Cost of Building a Website: Estimation based on Top 400 UpWork Freelancers” which is based on a market survey of real, working website freelancers.
-We show you these so that we’re being upfront and honest about the true “cost”…we prefer the term investment…of professional design.
+We show you these so that we’re being upfront and honest about the true “cost”…we prefer the term investment…of professional design and development.
 As you can see from their explanations, if you want a high-quality website, or a highly-customized website you will need to plan your budget accordingly.
 Just remember…

 Information we need to get started…

 The Real Work of Website Design

 - New website design or old website redesign process

 - Photoshop website design tasks once the design has been finalized

 - Mobile-responsive coding

 - E-commerce setup

 - Third-party software and WordPress plugin setup and customization